 3. Abstract partial concentration by use of mantra and chanting

-4. Distractions for the mind in the way of techniques to trick the mind into an alternative form of serial thinking
+4. Distractions for the mind in the way of techniques to trick the mind into an alternative form of serial thinking, and amusement(non-musing)

 5. Suppression techniques to throw a pretentious(held before) hypnotic blanket over agitated unhinged mental content